-In 2018, AECOM published its position paper on the 'Future of Infrastructure' in which we outlined our responsibility to design for a rapidly changing world.
-The volume outlines that: "The industry must play a vital economic and societal role in supporting technological progress and shaping the communities of tomorrow.
-Our respondents share a willingness to embrace challenges and to develop fresh approaches to long-standing problems - and this must be done sooner rather than later."4
+In 2018, AECOM published its position paper on the 'Future of Infrastructure' in which we outlined our responsibility to design for a rapidly changing

+"The industry must play a vital economic and societal role in supporting technological progress and shaping the communities of tomorrow.
+Our respondents share a willingness to embrace challenges and to develop fresh approaches to long-standing problems - and this must be done sooner rather than later."